 --json Report all output as json.
 Suitable for using conda programmatically.

--vy, --verbose Can be used multiple times.
-Once for detailed output, twice for INFO logging,
+-vy. --verbose Can be used multiple times.
+Once for INFO, twice for DEBUG, three times for conda compare environment.yml

 Compare packages in the current environment with respect to 'environment.yml' located in the current working directory: